korawica/fmtutil/README.md

 - [Formatter Group](#formatter-group)
 - [Make your Formatter Object](#make-your-formatter-object)

-This **Formatter** package was created for parse and format any string values that able to design format pattern with regular expression.
-This package be the co-pylot project for stating to my python software developer role.
+This **Formatter** package was created for `parse` and `format` any string values that able to design format pattern with regular expression.
+This package be the co-pylot project for stating to my Python software developer role.

-First objective of this project is include necessary formatter objects for any components of data framework engine.
-We can use parse any file on server machine and get the right file to target data landing zone.
+First objective of this project is include necessary formatter objects for data components of the framework engine pakage.
+We can use `parse` any filename on source server machine and ingest the right filename to target landing zone.

-For example, we want to get filename with the format, `filename_20220101.csv`, on source file system storage, but we want to incremental latest file with 2022-03-25 date.
-So we can implement `Datetime` object,
+For example, we want to get filename with the format like, `filename_20220101.csv`, on the file system storage, and we want to incremental ingest latest file with date **2022-03-25** date.
+So we will implement `Datetime` object and parse that filename to it,

 ```python
 Datetime.parse('filename_20220101.csv', 'filename_%Y%m%d.csv').value == datetime.today()
 ```

-The above is not a surprise for us because Python already provide build-in package `datetime` to parse with `.strptime` and format with `.strftime`.
-This package will the special when we combine more than one formatter objects like `Naming`, `Version`, or `Constant` together.
+The above example is **NOT SURPRISE!!!** for us because Python already provide build-in package `datetime` to parse by `.strptime` and format by `.strftime` with any string datetime value.
+This package will the special thing when we combine more than one formatter objects such as `Naming`, `Version`, or `Constant` together.

+For complex filename format like,

 ```text
 {filename:%s}_{datetime:%Y_%m_%d}.{version:%m.%n.%c}.csv
 ```

-From above, the `datetime` package does not enough for this scenario right?
-You can handle by your hard-code or create the better package than this project.
+From above format filename, the `datetime` package does not enough for this scenario right? but you can handle by your hard-code object or create the better package than this project.

 > **Note**: \
 > Any formatter object was implemented the `self.valid` method for help us validate